antangelo/xdvdfs/xdvdfs-cli/README.md

-  md5     Show MD5 checksums for files in an image info    Print information about image metadata unpack  Unpack an entire image to a directory pack    Pack an image from a given directory help    Print this message or the help of the given subcommand(s)
+  md5     Show MD5 checksums for files in an image info    Print information about image metadata unpack  Unpack an entire image to a directory pack    Pack an image from a given directory or source ISO image help    Print this message or the help of the given subcommand(s)
 ```